 The groups we work with range from suppliers and retail customers to governments, nongovernmental organizations and the scientific community.
 We communicate with these groups at a corporate, business segment and country level.
 There are examples of work with others and the outcomes we achieve as a result throughout this website, with just a few examples briefly summarized below.

 Our customers range from multinational retailers to small independent stores, distributors, specialty stores and veterinary practices.
-We measure how satisfied they are with our products and their partnership with us by using an independent survey.
-In 2011, Mars ranked among the top third of companies for customer satisfaction in six out of 24 participating markets.
-Our goal is to be placed in the top third in all markets surveyed by 2020.
+We measure how satisfied they are with our products and their partnership with us using an independent survey.
+Our goal is to be placed in the top third of companies for customer satisfaction in all markets surveyed by 2020.
 The annual survey results help us to develop customer action plans to keep us moving toward this goal and ensure we meet customer expectations.
 We also work with customers on initiatives to address social and environmental impacts in our value chain.
 See Partnering with Retailers for more information

 Our goal is to provide consumers with quality and value through our products, packaging, advertising, consumer care and information sharing.
 We monitor the number of consumer contacts we receive, whether about packaging, taste, freshness or any other issue, to help us assess whether our quality standards are effective and living up to people’s expectations.
 Our goal is to reduce consumer complaints by 10 percent each year.
 We increasingly engage and partner with consumers through our brands to make a positive difference for people and the planet – see Our Brands for more information.